Nour-Alhajali/Rock-Paper-Scissors---Odin-Project/readme.txt

-A Rock Paper Scissors game, made as a submission for the Odin Project's Foundations curriculim.
+A Rock Paper Scissors game, made as a submission for the Odin Project's Foundations curriculum.